What About Livingstone

-"What About Livingstone?" is a song by ABBA, released on their 1974 album Waterloo.
+"What About Livingstone" is a song by ABBA, released on their 1974 album Waterloo.

 Synopsis

-The song is about the 19th-century Scottish missionary and explorer David Livingstone.
+The song is about the 19th-century British missionary and explorer David Livingstone.
 The Guardian described it as a song that "admonished Swedish youth for their disinterest in great explorers".

 The song mentions Livingstone "travelling up the Nile".
-Livingstone made 4 great journeys into Africa, three of them starting in Cape Town, South Africa and the last at Zanzibar.
+Livingstone made four great journeys into Africa, three of them starting in Cape Town, South Africa and the last in Zanzibar.
 None of the routes travelled on the Nile which lay far to the north.
 He may have crossed sections of the headwaters of Nile on his final expedition but he would not have known so as these areas were not considered to be in the Nile watershed until much later.

 Composition

 The vocals are provided by Agnetha and Frida.
 The song has a "catchy bass synth riff" in the chorus.
 An "innovative vocal countermelody" in these choruses marks the start of a "steady rise in complexity when it came to vocal arrangements".